ditrit/OGrEE-Core/BACK/kube-assets/README.md

 A new tenants corresponding to a kubernetes namespace, so you have to be able to manage it

 ## helm
-Kube-admin use helm and template to manager deployement, it's will use kube-admin/helm/ogree template for all deployement
+back-admin use helm and template to manager deployement, it's will use back-admin/helm/ogree template for all deployement

 ## Traefik

-As ingress, kube-admin use traefik, you need to configure traefik into kubernetes cluster
+As ingress, back-admin use traefik, you need to configure traefik into kubernetes cluster

 ```bash
 kubectl create ns traefik-v2